By Mark Kenyon

 4. Now that you have a strategically placed plot, with likely doe bedding areas up close and buck bedding areas further back, use this information when hunting.
 During the rut, position yourself downwind of these likely doe bedding areas, where bucks will be cruising.
 Outside of the rut, if you’re the kind of guy that likes to hunt closer to buck bedding areas, you should now have a better idea of where those does are bedded, where a buck would most likely be bedded, and the “safe zone” outside of that, where you might be able to approach from.

-For more on this concept and many other advanced ideas for food plot strategy, be sure to check out Jeff’s new book “Food Plot Success By Design.”
+For more on this concept and many other advanced ideas for food plot strategy, be sure to check out Jeff’s new book “Food Plot Success By Design and tune in to our podcast episodes in which we’ve interviewed Jeff:

 If you’re interested in learning more about food plots, check out our “Best Of” page, where we’ve linked many articles sharing food plotting tips.
 Also visit the Whitetail Institute website for more great food plotting articles, recommended planting dates, and more information.